-The brownstones and tree-lined streets of the West Village make it one of the most picturesque — and priciest — areas of NYC.
+The brownstones and tree-lined streets of the West Village make it one of the most picturesque — and pricey — areas of New York.
 Its neighborhood restaurants are no different.
-Small restaurants barely larger than some apartments — think the Shaker-inspired Commerce Inn or old-school hangout Corner Bistro — are often packed with diners.
-But when there’s a wait, there’s bound to be a cocktail or wine bar around the corner to help you kill some time.
+Small dining rooms barely larger than some apartments, like the Shaker-inspired Commerce Inn or old-school hangout Corner Bistro, are usually packed with diners.
+But when there’s a wait, you’ll have no problem finding a cocktail or wine bar nearby to kill time.

-If there’s a Brooklyn neighborhood that can go toe-to-toe with Manhattan for the sheer number of trendiest restaurants, it’s Williamsburg.
-Missy Robbins dominates the Italian options with Lilia and Misi, but if you can’t get a reservation at either, Bamonte’s is a classic red sauce joint that’s also popular these days.
+If there’s a Brooklyn neighborhood that can go toe-to-toe with Manhattan for the sheer number of trendy restaurants, it’s Williamsburg.
+Missy Robbins dominates the Italian options with Lilia and Misi, but if you can’t get a reservation at either, Bamonte’s and Frost are classic red sauce joints that still draw a crowd.
 The Four Horsemen offers a nice selection of natural wines and a menu that feels like a neo-bistro plucked from Europe.
 For a taste of one of the hottest new spots in the area, head to mariscos spot Ensenada.

 A New York Dining Glossary